douglasselias/parallelism-concepts/README.md

 Amazing!
 It takes 2.5 seconds and is faster than the multithread code!

-Conclusion: If you want speed, C is the Go to language 😉.
+Conclusion: If you want speed, C is the Go-to language 😉.

 ## CSP (channels / goroutines)